FeralFlows/wild-etal_2021_earthsfuture/README.md

   ```
   python example_LAC.py
   ```
   * The cell resolution for Demeter output is 5 arcmin (0.0833 degree).
 Aggregate output from 5 arcmin to 0.5 degree by running R script 'aggregate_5arcmin_to_0p5degree.py' (see [Table 6](#table6)).
-Remember to change all the directories in this python file according to your data location.
+Remember to change all the directories in this python file according to your data location and the 'run' names associated with your demeter output folder names.
 Then, run the python script in the terminal by navigating to ArgentinaNexus/Figures/DemeterProcessing and run
   ```
   python aggregate_5arcmin_to_0p5degree.py
   ```